 Big push on to correct the gender imbalance in engineering

-The week is aimed at encouraging young people, their teachers and parents to explore the fun world of engineering, and the exciting career opportunities it offers.
+The week aims to inspire young individuals, their teachers, and parents to explore the exciting realm of engineering and the numerous career prospects it offers.

-While at secondary level, less than 20 per cent of Leaving Cert female candidates took physics or chemistry in 2017.
+Furthermore, at the secondary level, only a meager 20% of female Leaving Cert candidates opted for physics or chemistry in 2017.

-While the figures are a concern, there is a big push now on to increase the numbers of female students participating in STEM subjects.
-Reforms to the college entry system that reward students for taking on higher level exams are having an effect.
-Statistics from the State Examinations Commission show that proportionately more girls than boys moved up to higher level in the three main science subjects in 2017.
+Although these figures are disconcerting, there is a determined effort to boost female enrollment in STEM subjects.
+Reforms to the college entry system, rewarding students for undertaking higher-level exams, have begun to yield results.
+Statistics from the State Examinations Commission indicate that a greater proportion of girls than boys moved up to higher-level exams in the three primary science subjects in 2017.

-Higher level maths is attracting equal numbers of girls and boys now, but the guys are still ahead in terms of achieving the higher grades.
-But these figures are promising none the less.
+Higher-level maths now attracts equal numbers of girls and boys, although boys still outperform girls in terms of achieving higher grades.
+Nonetheless, these figures offer promising signs of progress.

-Initiatives like Engineers Week, SciFest, the BT Young Scientist Exhibition and I Wish STEM are playing a big part in encouraging more female participation in STEM subjects, engaging schools and students, and showing them how fun and rewarding jobs in related fields can be.
+Various initiatives, such as Engineers Week, SciFest, the BT Young Scientist Exhibition, and I Wish STEM, play a pivotal role in encouraging female participation in STEM subjects.
+They engage schools and students, showcasing the excitement and fulfillment that STEM-related careers can offer.

-To find out more about the many great opportunities available in the world of engineering, should we not say Science Technology or Engineering contact HERO Recruitment Galway on (091) 730022; Cork on (021) 2066287; or Dublin on (091) 6190279.
-Email email@example.com no such email firstname.lastname@example.org or find HERO on Facebook and Linkedin.
+To learn more about the multitude of exceptional opportunities within the realm of engineering, please contact HERO Recruitment Galway at (091) 730022, Cork at (021) 2066287, or Dublin at (091) 6190279.
+Alternatively, you can reach out via email at firstname.lastname@example.org or connect with HERO on Facebook and LinkedIn.

 We take the hard work out of finding you a new job.
 Simply upload your CV (or call us) and we’ll get hunting for you!